Duncan-Wood/Project-1---API-Call/README.md

 # Sunrise Weather:
 Sunrise weather is a single-page website designed to display current weather information from a weather API.
-Additionally, the website displays a random quote to help users feel better about their day.
+Additionally, the website displays a random quote to help users brighten up their day.

 ## Features:
 - Enter a city name or zip code and pull accurate information from a weather API
 - Region, time, current weather, condition, wind speed, humidity, and precipitation are all pulled from the weather API
 - when weather data is populated, this website also populates a random inspirational quote from a seperate API to be displayed below the weather
-- The data pulled from the API's displays on the screen in an elegantly, designed way.
+- The data pulled from the API's is elegantly displayed on the screen with responsive sizing.

 ## Languages Used:
 - HTML